ypereirareis/ypereirareis.github.io/_posts/2019-10-28-why-you-should-split-env-file-with-docker-compose-docker-swarm-stack-and-services.markdown

 ![PHP-FPM](/images/posts/docker.svg)

+# TLDR: questions answered in this article.

+* How to improve docker .env configuration for security ?
+* How to improve docker .env configuration for performance ?
+* How to improve docker .env configuration for better rolling update ?
+* How to improve docker swarm rolling update time ?
+* Why all my containers are restarting when updating environnement variables ?
+* How to properly split environnement files ?

-# Using a `.env` file to store configuration with docker-compose swarm stacks and services
+# Using a `.env` file to store configuration with docker-compose swarm stacks and services.

 Since a few years, a lot of projects based on docker, even in the open source community, comes with a `.env` file to store configuration.
 It allows to define specific configuration for deployments (development, staging and production for instance).